-As soon as you look deeper into FPV flying, you will realize not only there are many different brands of equipment you can choose from, there are also a whole range of different FPV radio frequencies available.
+As soon as you look deeper into FPV flying, you will quickly realize that not only are there many different brands of FPV equipment you can choose from, there is also a whole range of different FPV radio frequencies available.

 Radio Frequencies for FPV

-Usually people decide on what frequency they want to use before picking a brand/model of FPV system, since some of the brands specialize / only produce equipment for certain frequencies.
+Usually people decide on what frequency they want to use before picking a FPV system equipment such as VTX and VRX.
+These are the common frequencies used in FPV equipment.